py-mine/mcproto/README.md

         await async_write_packet(connection, handshake_packet)
         # After sending the handshake, we told the server to now move us into the STATUS game state
         await async_write_packet(connection, status_req_packet)
-        # Since we're still in STATUS game state, when reading packets, we use the status packet map
+        # Since we're still in STATUS game state, we use the status packet map when reading
         packet = await async_read_packet(connection, STATUS_PACKET_MAP)

-    # Now that we've got back the packet, we no longer need the connection, we won't be sending anything else
+    # Now that we've got back the packet, we no longer need the connection, we won't be sending
-    # Let's just make sure it really is the packet we expected
+    # anything else.
+Let's just make sure it really is the packet we expected
     if not isinstance(packet, StatusResponse):
         raise ValueError(f"We've got an unexpected packet back: {packet!r}")